 This scheme is where Coillte and a farmer form a joint venture by agreement whereby Coillte plants and manages the plantation for the life of the crop; ownership of the land remains with the farmer.
-Currently we have 198 farm partnerships within the BAU.
+Currently we have 180 farm partnerships within the BAU.
 This number is not expected to increase in the lifetime of this plan, as we are no longer engaged in this area.
 We will continue to support our existing partners.
+However, there is a new Coillte scheme called Premium Partners which is similar to the Farm Partner Scheme.
+This initiative started in 2017 and is in its infancy.

-2.3 Community, Recreation and Tourism Facilities in the South Central BAU
+2.3 Community, Recreation and Tourism Facilities in the Central Munster BAU

 Coillte has a long association with the communities, clubs and individuals who use our extensive forest network.
 The development of recreational facilities and activities in line with Coillte's Recreation policy are some of the many ways Coillte can contribute towards the "public good" value of the estate.
 This can be achieved through partnerships, permits and ongoing relationships that respects the sustainable use of our forests for future generations.
-The South Central BAU recreational activities complement the landscape and terrain within its boundaries and contribute to the social and economic life of the area.
+The Central Munster BAU recreational activities complement the landscape and terrain within its boundaries and contribute to the social and economic life of the area.